Three (2007 film): Plot

-Jennifer visits Kevin's Aunt Balinda and finds that she has been keeping her husband and son Bobby in the dark about the entire world outside their home and had done the same to Kevin.
-She also finds a bloody jacket in the warehouse.
+Jennifer finds a bloody jacket in the warehouse.
 Meanwhile, Sam talks with Kevin in a hotel.
-R.K. sends a recorded message to the hotel room which points to an empty building and the number 33369—the warehouse.
-Before Jennifer gets to the hotel, Kevin and Sam are at the warehouse, where Sam sees a wall full of enigmatic words and is trapped by the killer.
+R.K. sends a recorded message to the hotel room which points to the warehouse.
+Before Jennifer gets to the hotel, Kevin and Sam are at the warehouse, where Sam is trapped by the killer.
 When Kevin enters the building, he finds a bomb.
 He is unable to stop it but can escape with Sam.
 Jennifer and the police arrive and investigate.
 Sam leaves and Kevin insists on not cooperating with Jennifer, as the killer insisted on no police involvement, or he'd kill more people.
 Jennifer declares her resignation, saying that as she is no longer officially involved, she no longer counts.
 However, Kevin ignores her.

 Kevin finds another threat about a house on fire at midnight and realizes that Aunt Balinda is in danger.
 As he rushes to try to save her, he remembers that she abused him when he was a child.
 Sam finds a note from R.K. and is startled to realize that he has the same handwriting as Kevin.
 She calls Jennifer, who tells her that there was only one pair of footprints in the warehouse.
-Sam is now sure that she never actually saw R.K.
-The women also realize that all the riddles were about opposites, like nightfall and daybreak, and conclude that R.K. might actually be Kevin's "evil half."
+The women conclude that R.K. might actually be Kevin's "evil half."